Ministry of Health Singapore. All Rights Reserved.

 The school plays its part by monitoring the programme very closely.
 For example, new vendors may ask the students if they want fruits instead of just giving it to them as a way to mitigate wastage.
 “When we have new vendors, we ensure that there is a variety of fruits served and they meet the guidelines in terms of storage, management of fruits and their serving portion,” says Mrs Leong.

 The school also advocates a holistic change in mindset.
-Besides healthy eating, the school places heavy emphasis on healthy living.
+Besides healthy eating, the school places a heavy emphasis on healthy living.
 Every Wednesday, the students arrive at 7.40am and joins in a 15-minute school-wide exercise programme Jump Jam before the Flag-Raising Ceremony.
 Teachers dress in their sportswear and participate in the programme with the students.

 “You can’t depend solely on one programme to emphasise or change mindset.
 There must be a holistic package to call for a wholesome change,” says Mrs Leong.